CornishGroup/cornishgroup.github.io/_pages/microscope.md

 ## Virtual Lab tour

-This image carousel shows you around our lab hardware,
+Have a look around our lab!

 {% include image-gallery-captions.html folder="microscopepic" %}

-{% include cornish-carousel-captions.html folder = "microscopepic" %}

-Image gallery here...